awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 }
 ```

-When this policy is evaluated, IAM replaces the variable `${aws:username}`with the friendly name of the actual current user\.
+When this policy is evaluated, IAM replaces the variable `${aws:username}`with the [friendly name](reference_identifiers.md#identifiers-friendly-names) of the actual current user\.
 This means that a single policy applied to a group of users can control access to a bucket by using the user name as part of the resource's name\.

 The variable is marked using a `$` prefix followed by a pair of curly braces \(`{ }`\)\.
 Inside the `${ }` characters, you can include the name of the value from the request that you want to use in the policy\.
 The values you can use are discussed later on this page\.

 **Note**
 In order to use policy variables, you must include the `Version` element in a statement, and the version must be set to a version that supports policy variables\.
 Variables were introduced in version `2012-10-17`\.
 Earlier versions of the policy language don't support policy variables\.
 If you don't include the `Version` element and set it to an appropriate version date, variables like `${aws:username}` are treated as literal strings in the policy\.
 A `Version` policy element is different from a policy version\.
 The `Version` policy element is used within a policy and defines the version of the policy language\.
 A policy version, on the other hand, is created when you make changes to a customer managed policy in IAM\.
 The changed policy doesn't overwrite the existing policy\.
 Instead, IAM creates a new version of the managed policy\.
-To learn more about the `Version` policy element see [[ERROR] BAD/MISSING LINK TEXT](reference_policies_elements_version.md)\.
-To learn more about policy versions, see [[ERROR] BAD/MISSING LINK TEXT](access_policies_managed-versioning.md)\.
+To learn more about the `Version` policy element see [IAM JSON Policy Elements: Version](reference_policies_elements_version.md)\.
+To learn more about policy versions, see [Versioning IAM Policies](access_policies_managed-versioning.md)\.

 You can use policy variables in a similar way to allow each user to manage his or her own access keys\.
 A policy that allows a user to programmatically change the access key for user `David` looks like this: